whiskycompiler/rainmeter-plugin-net6-templates/README.md

 ## Known Issues / Missing features
 - some TODOs left in the code
-- performance compared to .NET Framework 4.x plugins
+- performance compared to .NET Framework 4.x plugins unknown
 - not sure if this is/will be compatible with the Rainmeter skin installer
     - version of the shim is not dynamic yet
 - currently only builds x64